 Solar energy is a renewable free source of energy that is sustainable and totally inexhaustible, unlike fossil fuels which are finite.
 It is also a non-polluting source of energy and it does not emit any greenhouse gases when producing electricity.
 The solar electricity that is produced can supply your entire or partial energy consumption.

-We’ve put together a page geared more towards older primary school and secondary school age children covering the basics of solar power; plus a basic calculator so kids can see how many solar panels would be needed to power their home.
+We’ve put together a solar energy education page geared more towards older primary school and secondary school age children covering the basics of solar power; plus a basic calculator so kids can see how many solar panels would be needed to power their home.
 Check it out here.

 Solar Workshop video series